Hispanic Entrepreneurs

 1. Zillow

-Why Use It: Zillow is known for its easy navigation and for providing a “Zestimate” feature, an estimate of market value for listed properties.
+• Why Use It: Zillow is known for its easy navigation and providing a “Zestimate” feature, a market value estimate for listed properties.

 2. Realtor.com